Evaluation Groups can be best thought of as silos, or sections in which a Project Owner can use to segment reviewers, documents, and criteria.

 Another common use for Evaluation Groups is for projects requiring a presentation by the vendor, where only the attendees of the presentation are allowed to score the presentation criteria.

-Evaluation Groups also give you the ability to run a multi-stage evaluation project by manually releasing the document and criteria to Evaluators in each Evaluation Groups as required.
+Evaluation Groups also give you the ability to run a multi-stage evaluation project by manually releasing the document and criteria to Evaluators in each Evaluation Group as required.
 In the example shown below, two Evaluation Groups were created.
-One for the Technical Evaluation and the second for the Pricing Evaluation.
+One for the Technical Evaluation and the second for the Signed Forms Evaluation.

 The green label symbolizes an Evaluation Group that has been released to Evaluators (ie Evaluators can access the documents and criteria) and an orange label symbolizes an Evaluation Group that is being withheld (Evaluators cannot access the documents and criteria).